Call it Daesh, not ISIL (or ISIS)

 - Zeba Khan: The word "Daesh" actively undercuts the power these militants wish to convey to native speakers

-- Given what's at stake, there's no reason not to group as Daesh instead of ISIS or ISIL, she says
+- Given what's at stake, there's no reason not to refer to the group as Daesh, she says

 Zeba Khan is a writer focused on how Islam intersects with race, politics, and identity.
 Follow her @zebakhan.
 The views expressed are her own.